somyabhardwaj/somyabhardwaj/README.md

 - Integrated a news API to fetch and display real-time news articles.
 - Utilized React Router DOM for navigation.
 - [GitHub Repository](https://github.com/somyabhardwaj/NewsCenter-React)

-### Notebook on MERN

-- Developed a notebook application using the MERN stack.
-- Implemented features for creating, editing, and deleting notes.
-- Showcased skills in full-stack development, CRUD operations, and user interface design.

 ## Certificates